 Earlier this week Sony announced the first major software update for the PlayStation 5, which will let you store your PS5 games onto an external USB drive.

-Despite being a brand new console, the internal storage for the PlayStation 5 is surprisingly small.
+This particular update is a much needed one because despite being a brand new console, the internal storage for the PS5 is surprisingly small.
 The PS5 comes with an 825GB internal SSD, with 667GB free for you to install your games on.
 Depending on the type of games you play, getting yourself a portable SSD that you can store your games on isn’t a bad idea.

 For example, if you want to install Call of Duty: Black Ops Cold War or the PS5 version of NBA 2K21, you’ll need roughly 130GB and 120GB of free space, respectively.
 That’s around 20% of the PS5’s storage taken up with a single game – more if you’re installing both.